 Another reason I’m happy is because this month’s IBC challenge is all about gardening.
 And I love gardening.
 Before I share all my succulent tips, let me quickly tell you about the IBC.
 Every month a small group of international bloggers from all around the world get together to share a themed project.
 Last month we did fabrics, which was fun.
 But I’d far rather get my hands dirty than haul out a sewing machine 😉 Okay back to those succulent tips.

 A succulent is any plant with thick, fleshy leaves, stems or roots that get used to store water.
-Common examples include the Aloe, Cactus and Crassula.
+Common examples include Aloe, Cactus, and Crassula.
 People often use the terms cactus and succulents together but they’re not the same.
 All cacti are succulents, but not all succulents are cacti.
 More about that a little later in the post.
 And since I’m from South Africa, which is THE succulent “hot spot” of the world, my little patriotic heart is full of smiles right now, because I get to share some pictures of our beautiful indigenous plants with you.

-A little indigenous Crassula pellucida
+A little indigenous Crassula lycopodioides

 Let me just add, I love succulents but I’m definitely not an expert.
 The Latin words confuse the crap out of me and every time I find a new succulent I still have to use google to look up the name.
-That being said, we do have huge collection of succulents and they are all really happy and make lots of babies too.
+That being said, we do have a huge collection of succulents and they are all really happy and make lots of babies too.
 So I thought I’d share what I’ve learnt these last 30 odd years and maybe it will make it easier for you to identify, grow, care for and propagate your own succulents.

 Identifying the Most Common Succulents

-With more than 10,000 succulent species world-wide, there’s just no way I can list all of them in one post.
+With more than 10,000 succulent species worldwide, there’s just no way I can list all of them in one post.
 I’ve made an attempt to put together the most common ones and how you can identify them.
-Warning – big Latin words coming up 😀 And I’m not even going to try to pronounce them, since I’m Afrikaans and it would just end up sounding like goobeldy gook with a weird flat accent.
+Warning – big Latin words coming up 😀 And I’m not even going to try to pronounce them since I’m Afrikaans and it would just end up sounding like goobeldy gook with a weird flat accent.
 If you want to give it a bash you can try the Free Dictionary for some sound clips on how to pronounce the more common botanical names.
 When trying to identify a succulent, I try to put them into 5 broad, highly scientific categories 😉

 Fleshy Leaves with Spikes